stcline/Utilizing_Colabs/README.md

-# :robot: Assignment Title
+# :robot: Utilizing Colabs

-## 🤓 Overview and learning outcomes
+## 🤓 In this breif assignment, you will learn how to use a form of Jupyter Notebooks called Google Colaboratory.
+This will cover the basics about how to use Jupyter Notebooks with the built in Python environment.

 The goal of this lab assignment... 🚀